Avverma9/jobAddah/client/API_LIST.md

 # API List

-This file documents the APIs used in the jobAddah project.
+This file documents the APIs used in the jobsaddah project.

 ## Base URL